Thyristor: Applications

 Thyristors are mainly used where high currents and voltages are involved, and are often used to control alternating currents, where the change of polarity of the current causes the device to switch off automatically, referred to as "zero cross" operation.
-The device can be said to operate synchronously; being that, once the device is triggered, it conducts current in phase with the voltage applied over its cathode to anode junction with no further gate modulation being required, i.e., the device is biased fully on.
+The device can be said to operate synchronously; that is, once the device is triggered, it conducts current in phase with the voltage applied over its cathode-to-anode junction with no further gate modulation being required, i.e., the device is biased fully on.
 This is not to be confused with asymmetrical operation, as the output is unidirectional, flowing only from cathode to anode, and so is asymmetrical in nature.

-Thyristors can be used as the control elements for phase angle triggered controllers, also known as phase fired controllers.
+Thyristors can be used as the control elements for phase-angle-triggered controllers, also known as phase-fired controllers.

 They can also be found in power supplies for digital circuits, where they are used as a sort of "enhanced circuit breaker" to prevent a failure in the power supply from damaging downstream components.
-A thyristor is used in conjunction with a Zener diode attached to its gate, and if the output voltage of the supply rises above the Zener voltage, the thyristor will conduct and short-circuit the power supply output to ground (in general also tripping an upstream breaker or fuse).
+A thyristor is used in conjunction with a Zener diode attached to its gate; and if the output voltage of the supply rises above the Zener voltage, then the thyristor will conduct and short-circuit the power supply output to ground (in general also tripping an upstream breaker or fuse).
 This kind of protection circuit is known as a crowbar, and has the advantage over a standard circuit breaker or fuse in that it creates a high-conductance path to ground from damaging supply voltage and potentially for stored energy (in the system being powered).

 The first large-scale application of thyristors, with associated triggering diac, in consumer products related to stabilized power supplies within color television receivers in the early 1970s.
-The stabilized high voltage DC supply for the receiver was obtained by moving the switching point of the thyristor device up and down the falling slope of the positive going half of the AC supply input (if the rising slope was used the output voltage would always rise towards the peak input voltage when the device was triggered and thus defeat the aim of regulation).
+The stabilized high-voltage DC supply for the receiver was obtained by moving the switching point of the thyristor device up and down the falling slope of the positive-going half of the AC supply input (if the rising slope was used, the output voltage would always rise towards the peak input voltage when the device was triggered and thus defeat the aim of regulation).
 The precise switching point was determined by the load on the DC output supply, as well as AC input fluctuations.

 Thyristors have been used for decades as light dimmers in television, motion pictures, and theater, where they replaced inferior technologies such as autotransformers and rheostats.
 They have also been used in photography as a critical part of flashes (strobes).